Jamespark0/Quantum-Inequality-Prover/README.md

 `[indices of the systems] -> [coefficient value]`

 If the inequality has more than one coefficient to assign (which is often the case), each assignment is separated by ';'.
+Those coefficients not specified by the user will be set to $0$.

 For example, if the inequality to be checked is
 ```math